a207354/A207354_WANMOUWEI_Cikgulzwan_Project2/README.md

 ## SDG Theme

-This project continues the same SDG theme from Project 1.
+This project continues SDG 3: Good Health and Well-being from Project 1.

 ## Main Features